Azure/ResourceModules/docs/wiki/TestingUsage.md

     }
     ```

+- Scenarios where there is a Role Assignment being created for the module being deployed.
+[Example](../../arm/Microsoft.Compute/diskEncryptionSets/.parameters/parameters.json)

+    ```json
+     "roleAssignments": {
+            "value": [
+                {
+                    "roleDefinitionIdOrName": "Reader",
+                    "principalIds": [
+                        "<<principalId1>>"
+                    ]
+                }
+            ]
+        }
+    ```

+- Scenarios where the Azure Tenant ID is being referenced in the parameter file

+- Scenarios where A management Group ID is being referenced in the parameter file.
+[Example](../../arm/Microsoft.Management/managementGroups/.parameters/parameters.json)

+    ```json
+        "parentId": {
+            "value": "<<managementGroupId>."
+        }

+    ```

-For these use cases, before committing the change and testing the module using GitHub actions, replace the subscription ID values with `<<subscriptionId>>`.
-This allows the pipelines to replace the string with the right subscription ID before the template is deployed to Azure.
+For these use cases, before committing the change and testing the module using GitHub actions, replace the original value with the token value like `<<subscriptionId>>`.
+This allows the pipelines to replace the string with the original value before the template is deployed to Azure.

 ---
-**Note**: Failure to replace the subscription ID value so will result in a Pester test failure that detects if you are using a hard-coded subscription ID.
+**Note**: There are pester tests that target the use of tokens in parameter files where it detects certain keywords (i.e. /subscriptions/, 'subscriptionId', 'principalId').
+Hence ensure you tokenize these values to ensure these tests are successful.

 ---